Cloud-Temple/docs/README.md

 3. Access the documentation locally (all pages and all langages should work):

-Open your browser and go to: <http://localhost:8080/docs/>
+Open your browser and go to: <http://localhost:8080>

+> Base url is set to "/" on production build